+Preparing yourself mentally and physically for orthopaedic surgery are important steps towards ensuring the success of the operation.
 Asking questions about the surgery, your stay in the hospital and your return home will help to alleviate your fears and increase your motivation, confidence and participation in your personal recovery when you return home.

+Your participation in the pre-surgery steps will be a very important factor in your postoperative rehabilitation.
 The first step of your preparation will be to identify someone close to you who will be able to accompany you to your various appointments and help you through the whole continuum of your surgery, from your preoperative preparation to your convalescence.